Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

 ![General architecture](general_architecture.png)

-This is the same architecture used in [Lightstreamer - "Hello World" Tutorial - .NET Adapter](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet), but in this case, the Remote Data Adapter is not a .NET application, but any process that opens two sockets with the Proxy Data Adapter and implements the ARI Protocol over TCP.
+This is the same architecture used in [Lightstreamer - "Hello World" Tutorial - .NET Adapter](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet), but in this case, the Remote Data Adapter is not a .NET application, but any process that open a socket with the Proxy Data Adapter and implements the ARI Protocol over TCP.
 As in the previous examples, we will not code a custom Metadata Adapter, but will use a default one.
 So the Remote Metadata Adapter will not be present.

 Let's recap.
 On the server side, this new example will be comprised of: